allai5/allai5.github.io/_posts/2021-2-7-Reflection.md

 #### Motion Tracking
 Sort of a pedantic note, but it seems like a lot of Facebook AI research is just chaining a bunch of neural networks together with good data and a large amount of compute.
-Regardless, the results are qutie impressive, and the video demo is certainly very compelling.
+Regardless, the results are quite impressive, and the video demo is certainly very compelling.

 #### Stop Motion